…Popping up like mushrooms after the rain

 נַ נַח נַחְמָ נַחְמָן מאומן

-Before his passing, Saba Yisrael asked a group of his close students – Breslov chassidim, all – to print Rebbe Nachman’s name as it appears in the Song of the Future (נ נח נחמ נחמן מאומן) on a piece of parchment (like that used in writing a sefer Torah), and distribute these papers as amulets for the whole world.
+Before his passing, Saba Yisrael asked a group of his close students – Breslov chassidim, to hand-write Rebbe Nachman’s name as it appears in the Song of the Future (נַ נַח נַחְמָ נַחְמָן מאומן), in ink on a piece of parchment (in the way of Torah scribes).
+These parchments should be covered multiple times (so that it can be worn in places like bathrooms), and placed in amulets to be distributed accross the world.
 He said that these amulets would work on behalf of barren women, to heal the very ill, to aid in people finding their soulmates, to safeguard against all kinds of dark forces, to reinforce faith, and much more.

 Please note: As is true of many other essays on this site, what is written here is only a drop in the sea of what it is truly possible to explain about the Song of the Future, and connecting to the Tzaddik Rebbe Nachman of Breslov.
 Many entire books could be scribed, and many additions and commentaries added to what we have written above.
 It is our hope that this small taste will enlighten the heart of the reader, and inspire you to seek revelations of greater depth about the petek and the Song of the Future, and how they can strengthen and inspire you along your individual path.
 If you find any mistakes in translation or have trouble understanding the article, please let us know!
 Feel free to comment below.We bless the viewers to be connected to Rebbe Nachman and to his teachings, and to always be happy and inspired…